ByteRookie/AGS_Service/README.md

 * **AGS Service Preferred Primary Speaker** – next speaker AGS will use if the primary stops.
 * **AGS Service Source** – numeric media source value for the selected item.
 * **AGS Service Inactive TV Speakers** – speakers attached to TVs that are currently inactive.

+Overall, `tv_mode` lets you decide how each TV affects its room:

+* **tv_audio** – The room behaves normally.
+If the TV is on, AGS can still group its speaker and control it.
+* **no_music** – As long as that TV is on, the room is removed from the active room list.
+Its speakers won't join groups or receive commands, and the integration avoids sending TV source commands.
+* Once the TV turns off, the room becomes active again based on its switch state and priority.

 ## Action Queue